 Workers who are exposed to airborne contaminants at the workplace are at risk of developing occupational lung diseases.

-10 Jobs with Highest Risk of Occupational Lung Illnesses
+10 Jobs with the Highest Risk of Occupational Lung Illnesses

 - Construction workers: Inhalation of dust in renovations and demolitions can cause mesothelioma, asbestosis, and lung cancer